-$\Box$ You MAY discuss the meaning of assignments, general approaches, and strategies with other students in the course.

-☐ YouMAY show your work to the TAs or instructor for feedback and help.

-☐ YouMAY use the Internet to research how to solve a problem.

-You MUST include a citation in the form of a comment in your homework to indicate the source of any help you received (listing TAs, the instructor, or the required textbook are not necessary).

-$\Box$ You MUST ALSO include a citation if you collaborated with any other student in any way (both the giver and receiver).

-- ☐ YouMAY NOT share work documentation of any kind with any other student in the course. - ☐ YouMAY NOT show your work to another student in the course for any reason. - ☐ You MAY NOT use or copy work from any other source, including the Internet. - ☐ YouMUST write your own work for your assignments.
+☐ You MAY discuss the meaning of assignments, general approaches, and strategies with studenter in the course.
+You MAY show your work to the TAs or instructor for feedback and help.
+You MAY use the Internet to research how to solve a problem.
+You MUST include a citation in the form of a comment in your homework to indicate southe of any help you received (listing TAs, the instructor, or the required textbook are not necessary).
+You MUST ALSO include a citation if you collaborated with any other student in any way (both the giver and receiver).
+You MAY NOT share work documentation of any kind with any other student in the course.
+You MAY NOT show your work to another student in the course for any reason. ☐ You MAY NOT use or copy work from any other source, including the Internet.
+You MUST write your own work for your assignments.

-We may use plagiarism-detection software check your work against the work from other students.
-It is quite sophisticated and can easily see through variable name changes and formatting differences.